 SEND (Special Educational Needs and Disabilities)

 At Manchester Road we are passionate about inclusivity and making education accessible to all.
-We foster and promote a culture of inclusion where every pupil has equal opportunity to success from their stating points.
+We foster and promote a culture of inclusion where every pupil has equal opportunity to success from their starting points.

-Roles and responsibilities of the Special Needs Co-ordinator (SENDCO)
+Special Needs Co-ordinator (SENDCO)

 Our SENCOs are responsible for the operation of the Special Needs Policy and co-ordination of specific provision made to support individual children with specific educational needs.